 #8 Follow ISO 27018 Compliance

-ISO 29018 compliance is pretty cool though it is not the most exciting named tech innovations.
+ISO 29018 compliance is pretty cool though it is not the most exciting named tech innovation.
 It does not flow out of the reach of hackers with everything that is in the cloud.
 To make sure that this technology is safe for everyone to use, keep the user’s personally identifiable information unobtainable by the bad guys; it is mainly a list of measures and protocols.

 With the Amazon Web Services shield imparting ISO 27018 compliance to every website that falls under it, any website hosted among the thousands of others gets this layer of protection.